MolBIFFM/diana/README.md

 ---

-The following algorithms are implemented.
-Additional references are listed in the corresponding source code.

-- Blondel, V. D. et al. (2008) **Fast unfolding of communities in large networks**, J. Stat.
-Mech.: Theory Exp.

-- Clauset, A. et al. (2004) **Finding community structure in very large networks**, Phys.
-Rev. E, 70.

----

 The following external libraries are utilized.

 - Hagberg, A. A. et al. (2008) **Exploring network structure, dynamics, and function using NetworkX**, Proceedings of the 7th Python in Science Conference, 11-15.